martbetz/martbetz.github.io/terms-and-conditions.md

 </ul> -->
 <ul>
 <li>
-(as per the <a href="#disclaimer">General Disclaimer</a>) every effort is made to ensure that this website does not contain any content that may reasonably be considered as offensive, age-restricted, or otherwise morally and/or legally unacceptable; however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>  — please <a href="https://github.com/martbetz/martbetz.github.io/issues/new ">contact the author</a>  directly regarding any legitimate concerns
+(as per the <a href="#disclaimer">General Disclaimer</a>) every effort is made to ensure this website does not contain content that may reasonably be considered imoral (such as direspectful or offensive material) or is legally defined as harmful according to UK law (such as age-restricted material); however, the author does reserve the right to use non-affiliated hyperlinks that direct to <a href="#terms-external">external sources</a>  — please <a href="https://github.com/martbetz/martbetz.github.io/issues/new ">contact the author</a>  directly regarding any legitimate concerns
 </li>
 </ul>
 <ul>